Galser/ptfe-demo-vagrant-vc-backuprestore/README.md

 ### Restore from a snapshot

-- If you are still in SSH session with your VM  ,reuse it, otherwise please connect once more by executing :
+- If you are still in SSH session with your VM,reuse it, otherwise please connect once more by executing :
     ```
     vagrant ssh
     ```